kocakselin/kocakselin/README.md

 - **🌐 Multiple Personal and Business Websites**
   `→ Developed several modern and responsive websites for personal and commercial use.`
-  *Used HTML, CSS, JavaScript, and WordPress.*
+  *Used HTML, CSS, JavaScript, React and Flutter.*

 - **Smart Pet Feeder with ESP32**
   `→ IoT-based system using stepper motor, load cell, and sensors`